 - Remember to pack light: Resist the temptation to pack five pairs of shoes or three pairs of jeans.
 You’ll want to leave enough room in your suitcase to bring back the souvenirs and clothing you purchased.
 However much you think you need to pack, cut it in half.

 - Brush up on your bargaining skills: Brush up on your bargaining skills to get fantastic deals.
-Chances are you’ll have better luck in smaller stores or if you’re buying more than one item.
+Chances are you’ll have better luck in a smaller Italian shop or if you’re buying more than one item.
 Don’t get too greedy; start with a small discount and go from there.

 Useful Italian Phrases for Shopping